Traveler Summary

 Aircraft cabin pressure is often lower than that in the insulin vial; when withdrawing insulin, insert the syringe/needle into the vial without the plunger to equalize the pressure.
 Air should not be injected into the vial.

-Some glucose meters might underestimate blood sugar at the lower air pressure and oxygen levels found in aircraft, so check with the manufacturer's customer service before travel.
+Some glucometers might underestimate blood sugar at the lower air pressure and oxygen levels found in aircraft, so check with the manufacturer's customer service before travel.

-• Traveling east shortens the day and therefore may lower insulin requirements.
+- Adjust insulin requirements downward when traveling east because the shortened day may lower insulin requirements.

-• Check blood sugar levels as soon as possible after landing because jet lag can make it difficult to tell whether blood-sugar levels are high or low.
+- Check blood sugar as soon as possible after landing because jet lag can mask symptoms of high or low glucose.

 On an aircraft: